Robert Godwin: Editing

-Godwin has edited dozens of books including the NASA Mission Reports series (40 titles as of 2019), Dyna-Soar Hypersonic Strategic Weapons System, Rocket & Space Corporation Energia, X-15, The Conquest of Space, Columbia Accident Investigation Report as well as a series of vintage science fiction books in 2006 under the Apogee Science Fiction imprint.
-Titles with forewords by Godwin and editorial content include Garrett P. Serviss' Edison's Conquest of Mars and A Columbus of Space, Hugo Gernsback's The Scientific Adventures of Baron Munchhausen, Otto Willi Gail's By Rocket to the Moon, and George Griffith's The World Peril of 1910, A Honeymoon in Space and Around the World in 65 Days.
+Godwin has edited dozens of books including the NASA Mission Reports series (41 titles as of 2024), Dyna-Soar Hypersonic Strategic Weapons System, Rocket & Space Corporation Energia, X-15, The Conquest of Space, Columbia Accident Investigation Report as well as a series of vintage science fiction books in 2006 under the Apogee Science Fiction imprint.
+Titles with forewords by Godwin and editorial content include Garrett P. Serviss' Edison's Conquest of Mars and A Columbus of Space, Hugo Gernsback's Baron Münchhausen's New Scientific Adventures, Otto Willi Gail's By Rocket to the Moon, and George Griffith's The World Peril of 1910, A Honeymoon in Space and Around the World in 65 Days.
+In his 2006 reprint of The World Peril of 1910, Godwin was the first to draw attention to Griffith's invention of the countdown for a space launch.
 The series also included the first uncut English edition of Wernher von Braun's Project Mars manuscript.

 TV/Video/Web

 Godwin's first appearance on television was in 1983 as a guest of Elwy Yost on TV Ontario's Saturday Night at the Movies.
 In 1994 his U.S. based company Griffin Video commercially released a VHS tape of the Classic Pictures space documentary "One Small Step", narrated by actor Tom Baker.
 For his 1999 book Apollo 11 The NASA Mission Reports he created the first ever seamless QTVR digital panoramas of the Apollo lunar surface photography(1999)as well as the first commercial release of the digitised footage of the Apollo 11 moonwalk broadcast, both on an accompanying CDROM.
 For the second volume Godwin published the declassified crew debriefing which included the transcript of the infamous crew UFO sighting.
-He also produced and directed the 2002 direct-to-DVD Apollo 11 – Moonwalk which featured the first ever time-synchronized multiple-camera-angle movie of the first moonwalk and moon landing.
+He also produced and directed the 2002 direct-to-DVD Apollo 11 – Moonwalk which featured the first ever time-synchronized multiple-camera-angle movie of the first moonwalk and Moon landing.
 The DVD first appeared in the book Apollo 11 – The NASA Mission Reports Volume 3.
 (2002).
 Godwin has consulted on the Discovery Channel TV series Rocket Science and in 2007 Mars Rising.
 He also consulted on the Led Zeppelin episode of VH-1 Legends television show.
 In 2004 he appeared in the Apollo 11 episode of the History Channel series "Tech Effect".
-He also appeared in the 2010 BBC television series "Rewind the Sixties" talking about his recollections of the first moon landing.
-At the Oshkosh air show, on July 26, 2019, for the 50th anniversary of the Apollo 11 flight to the moon, Godwin premiered newly enhanced footage of Neil Armstrong and Buzz Aldrin on the lunar surface.
+He also appeared in the 2010 BBC television series Rewind the Sixties talking about his recollections of the first Moon landing.
+At the Oshkosh air show, on 26 July 2019, for the 50th anniversary of the Apollo 11 flight to the Moon, Godwin premiered newly enhanced footage of Neil Armstrong and Buzz Aldrin on the lunar surface.
 Godwin reviewed the second generation inter-negative and discovered previously unseen details of the two astronauts working in the shadow of the lunar module.
 In 2021 he was invited to participate in a series of Podcasts about space flight hosted by actor Paul McGann.